justliam42/MSOE-notes/Classes/COM 1001/Notes.md

 annotated bibliography asses and reflects on research sources

 reason for this one is to give practice in preparing for a research project because at msoe you will do your fair share of research projects

+through your annotated bib topic and prewrite you will understand how an informed point of view is developed throug ha collection of quality research sources